MizaGBF/Rosetta-Public/readme.md

 > It's untested on other systems but it *should* work on anything supported by the required Python version.

 > [!TIP]
-> [jemalloc](https://github.com/jemalloc/jemalloc) should be installed if you plan to run it for long periods of time.
+> I recommend to install [jemalloc](https://github.com/jemalloc/jemalloc) if you plan to run it for long periods of time.
 It's to avoid the high Memory Usage problem encountered on its predecessor, MizaBOT, which was caused by memory fragmentation (although, Rosetta evolved a lot since, I don't know if it's still victim of this issue).
 > Refer to the [jemalloc repository](https://github.com/jemalloc/jemalloc), my [Dockerfile](https://github.com/MizaGBF/Rosetta-Public/blob/master/Dockerfile) for how I set it up, and the [Python documentation](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONMALLOC) for details.

 ## General Informations